You’ve seen the Redfish Jubilee on land, but have you seen it underwater?

 That’s a LOT of redfish, folks!

-There was something I witnessed, in person, while looking at all those fish packed into the bayou, something that would make anyone scratch their head.
+There was something I witnessed while looking at all those fish packed into the bayou, something that would make anyone scratch their head.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.